wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 ## Security Practices

 **Defense in Depth:** Multiple independent layers of validation are better than one.
 Validate early and often.
-Check at boundaries.
+Check at both sides of boundaries.
 Trust nothing from external sources.

 **Fail Fast and Loud:** Detect violations as early as possible.
 Crash rather than continue with corrupt state.
 Make failures visible and debuggable.